JadeBetty/GrowAGarden-Bot/README.md

 # How does it work?
 Currently I'm using websocket, but if you look at the bot's first commits, it used polling.

-# WARNINGS
-I am not responsible in anyway where the bot goes down.
-You may fork this bot knowing that errors should be fixed yourself.
-If you want, you can let me know about issues or errors on the issues page in the Github Repository.

-This bot is still currently in development.
-Bugs should be expected.

 # How to use

 - Install NPM, NodeJS